Tuesday, July 12, 2011

 Of being raised a fortunate parasite, with unsound claims,

-It’s all in my blood, ever since I was borne an eclipsed soul
+It’s all in my blood; ever since I was born, an eclipsed soul

 With a body wrought from promiscuous coffins.